chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 * `getTemperature` is the function to fetch the temperature value.
 * `process.env` loads your nodes access variables from the `.env` file.

-### Run the transaction
+### 2. Run the transaction

 ``` sh
 node public.js
 ```

-This will deploy the contract, set the temperature value, and read the temperature value.
+This will deploy the contract, set the temperature value and read the temperature value.

 Example output: